alexarui/network-analysis/PROGRESS.md

 | Three restarts, same settings | 19 / 35 / 20 modules, mean ARI **0.276** |
 | Leading supplier's share of internal TIV | 93–98% (USSR 1964, 1984; Russia 2024) |

 The instability is a property of the data, not the settings.
-Modularity — including L-Modularity — tests for **assortative** structure, groups dense internally.
+Modularity, including L-Modularity, tests for **assortative** structure, groups dense internally.
 This network is **disassortative**: members of a detected community trade with the centre, not with each other.
 LAGO recovers supplier clienteles, not blocs.

 ## 2. Exploratory analysis: supplier structure